MMuton/MMutons-Cyberpunk-Red-Weight-System/README.md

 * Equipped weapons & armor weigh **1/3 of their original value**.
 * Upgrades & ammo do not weigh anything when inserted into an item.
-* Container system: Either use a multi-purpose bag like a carryall and reduce the weight of everything inside by 50%, or use a specialized bag such as a MedTech Bag and reduce the weight of drug items to 0.
+* Container system: Either use a multi-purpose bag like a carryall and reduce the weight of everything inside by 50%, or use a specialized bag such as a MedTech Bag and reduce the weight of the stored drug items to 0.

 <h1 align="center"> Dynamic Tracking </h1>
 <p align="center">